SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Configuring_dashboard_security.md

 > [!NOTE]
 > Prior to DataMiner 10.3.0 [CU19]/10.4.0 [CU7]/10.4.10<!--RN 40501-->, these security settings can be found in the *Settings* pane of the dashboard.
 See [Changing dashboard settings](xref:Changing_dashboard_settings).

-User permissions can be customized for both dashboard folders and individual dashboards, allowing you to restrict access or prevent unauthorized modifications.
+User permissions can be customized for both dashboard folders and individual dashboards, allowing you to restrict access and prevent unauthorized modifications.

 > [!IMPORTANT]
 > Restricting access to dashboards does not imply any restrictions on the underlying data.
 For this, the access rights on the corresponding data sources should be configured.